Easy Chocolate Fudge Cake

-Chocolate fudge cake is a super easy, decadent, bundt cake recipe that starts with a box of cake mix and ends up as a delicious, moist, chocolate cake topped in a fudgy chocolate ganache frosting.
+Chocolate fudge cake is a super easy, decadent bundt cake recipe that starts with a box of cake mix and ends up as a delicious, moist chocolate cake topped with a fudgy chocolate ganache frosting.

 This is the ultimate chocolate fudge cake and it’s the perfect answer for that chocolate craving because it’s super easy to make!

-This one starts with a boxed chocolate mix and then you skip the recipe on the back of the box and instead add sour cream, oil, pudding mix, water, and eggs.
+Believe it or not the best chocolate cake recipe starts with a boxed chocolate mix.
+Skip the recipe on the back of the box and instead doctor it up with sour cream, oil, pudding mix, water, and eggs.

 You end up with a super moist cake that isn’t dense.
 Top it with a homemade ganache frosting and it is absolute fudgy perfection!